Do you struggle to compete with more established businesses? Do you want to know how to boost your trust factor?

 That’s what today’s article covers: how to set up a sales process that exudes quality at every step.

-We’re going to break down the process into three steps:
+We’re going to break down the process to boost your trust factor into three steps:

 - The pre-sale process